ithinkandicode/JYDGE-Enhanced-Mod/README.md

   - *[Recalibrated](https://www.nexusmods.com/jydge/mods/2) already buffed this weapon, but charging still felt too slow fot the last weapon unlock.
 Now it's even more deserving of that final slot.*

 ### Unlocks

+*Things have been moved around to keep the experience fresh.*

 - Ion Rifle: Medals requirement: 18 > 20.
 - Laser Shotgun: Unlocked at 30 medals.